Dihydrogen cation

-The dihydrogen cation is of great historical and theoretical interest because, having only one electron, the equations of quantum mechanics that describe its structure can be solved in a relatively straightforward way.
+The dihydrogen cation is of great historical, theoretical, and experimental interest.
+Historically it is of interest because, having only one electron, the equations of quantum mechanics that describe its structure can be solved approximately in a relatively straightforward way, as long as the motion of the nuclei and relativistic and quantum electrodynamic effects are neglected.
 The first such solution was derived by Ø. Burrau in 1927, just one year after the wave theory of quantum mechanics was published.